sinseman44/koolnova-BMS-Integration/simulator/USAGE.md

 ```

 The v2 profile keeps zone registers 40001 to 40064 compatible with v1, but moves the system block to the v2 offsets documented by Koolnova.

+For signed temperature validation, the v2 simulator updates `40083` and `40084` every 10 seconds with int16-encoded tenths of degrees.
+This intentionally includes negative raw values such as `0xFF99` for `-10.3 C`, so Home Assistant decoding can be checked against two's-complement Modbus registers.

 Use `--config path/to/file.json` to load an explicit custom simulator file instead of the built-in profile.